Hexham, New South Wales: Shipping

-Another timber wharf was located on the south bank about 600 m upstream from the current bridges across the Hunter River - Coquun.
-This was near the Wheatsheaf Hotel, once operated by John Hannell, whose tomb is nearby.
+Another timber wharf had been built in 1829 by the Sparke family for the loading and unloading of goods travelling between Newcastle and Maitland.
+This wharf was located on the south bank about 600 m upstream from the current bridges across the Hunter River – Coquun.
+This was near the Wheatsheaf Hotel which was originally built in 1827 by Andrew Sparke and later operated by John Hannell, whose tomb is nearby.
 The loader was built in 1935 for the Hetton Bellbird Collieries and was sold to the Newcastle Wallsend Coal Company in 1956.
-It was supplied via the South Maitland Railway up to the East Greta Exchange Sidings (near Maitland) and from there via the Main North (government) railway to the Hetton Bellbird Sidings at the loader.
+It was supplied via the South Maitland Railway up to the East Greta Exchange Sidings (near Maitland) and from there via the Main Northern railway line to the Hetton Bellbird Sidings at the loader.
 It had 10 'full' and 5 'empty' sidings.
 The coal was dumped at a dump station and was transferred via conveyor across the main line and highway to a ship-loader.(The company has a depot to the west, across the Pacific Highway and Great North Railway, at the end of what is now Woodlands Road.)
 After it was constructed, the first Hexham bridge was built in 1952 with a centre lifting span so small ships could travel to this wharf.
-(Similarly, the Stockton Bridge further downstream was built with a high arch so ships could travel upstream to Hexham by the north channel of the Hunter River - Coquun to load coal at Hexham.)
+(Similarly, the Stockton Bridge further downstream was built with a high arch so ships could travel upstream to Hexham by the north channel of the Hunter River – Coquun to load coal at Hexham.)
 This loader was later taken over by Peko-Wallsend in the 1960s, which also built six 600 LT coal silos (painted green) on the river bank and conveyors across the railway and highway to expedite loading.
 The loader was closed in 1972 and demolished during 1976.
-The MV Hexham Bank was the last ship to be loaded at the Peko-Wallsend loader in November 1971, The wharf was demolished by the 1990s.
+The MV Hexham Bank was the last ship to be loaded at the Peko-Wallsend loader in November 1971.
+The wharf was demolished by the 1990s.

-The ships serving Hexham were small and known as "60 milers", based on the distance they travelled to Sydney carrying coal for gas-making or to the coal depot at Blackwattle Bay.
+The ships serving Hexham were small and known as 60 milers, based on the distance they travelled to Sydney carrying coal for gas-making or to the coal depot at Blackwattle Bay.
 In Hexham's later days as a port, ships sometimes ran aground travelling from Hexham.

 Milk was also transported by small boats to the Hunter Valley Dairy Co-operative factory after it was opened at Hexham in 1927.